 The education sector has also seen a huge shift now that the normal curriculum has been flipped over completely.
 This then leaves online platforms to take over and present parents with options for taking control of their kids’ education during this period.

 Teachers are additionally being recognised for their efforts and digital tutoring

 through video is growing in demand.

-Video conferencing apps have also seen a rise in demand as lectures seek to hold online classes with their college students.
+Video conferencing apps have also seen a rise in demand as lecturers seek to hold online classes with their college students.
 This is very helpful for courses that require frequent meetings, such as MBL distance learning.

 Basically, every traditional method of doing things is starting to change and is expected to do so with time.
 It is clear by now that online platforms are seeing their best times with people preferring not to acquire goods or services physically any more.
 But what does this mean for those that seriously can’t seem to move to the internet life of doing stuff?